SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Ant colony optimization.md

 \end{align}
 $$

-Some "_demon actions_" can be applied to alter the standard execution of the algorithm like leave additional phermones or [[Local search]] procedure on a state to improve it.
+Some "_demon actions_" can be applied to alter the standard execution of the algorithm, like leave additional phermones or [[Local search]] procedure on a state to improve it.